Roger Nash Baldwin: Career

+In 1924, Attorney General Harlan F. Stone had the newly-appointed Bureau of Investigation Director J. Edgar Hoover meet with Baldwin to reach an agreement regarding the limits of the Bureau's power.
+Baldwin wrote to Stone that Hoover "meets any suggestion which any of us could possibly make".

 In 1927, he had visited the Soviet Union and wrote a book, Liberty Under the Soviets.
 Later, however, as more and more information came out about Joseph Stalin's regime in the Soviet Union, Baldwin became more and more disillusioned with communism and in 1953 called it "A NEW SLAVERY" (capitalized in the original).
 He condemned "the inhuman communist police state tyranny, forced labor."
 In the 1940s, Baldwin led the campaign to purge the ACLU of Communist Party members.

 In 1947, General Douglas MacArthur invited him to Japan to foster the growth of civil liberties in that country.
 In Japan, he founded the Japan Civil Liberties Union, and the Japanese government awarded him the Order of the Rising Sun.
 In 1948, Germany and Austria invited him for similar purposes.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1951.

 Later years

 In 1968, Washington University awarded Baldwin an honorary doctorate of Laws degree.

 President Jimmy Carter awarded Baldwin the Medal of Freedom on January 16, 1981.